General questions about Managed Service for GitLab

 You are not allowed to push code to protected branches on this project.

-To push changes to the Managed Service for GitLab repository, assign
+To push changes to a Managed Service for GitLab repository, assign

 Users with the Guest and Reporter roles cannot push changes.

-For more information about roles, see the GitLab documentation
+For more information about roles, see the this GitLab article

-I get 500 Internal Server Error when trying to open the instance.
-What could be the problem?
+I get 500 Internal Server Error when trying to open my instance.
+What could be the issue?

-The instance disk space may be full.
-You can increase the instance disk space yourself.
+The instance may run out of disk space.
+You can increase the instance disk space on your own.

 For details, see Cleaning up full instance disk space.